 One of the biggest considerations is whether you need color printing, or if a black-and-white printer will suffice.
 You’ll also want to note how much space a printer takes up.
 The category isn’t known for producing high-design objects, so you’ll want to make sure your chosen model doesn’t take up too much visual space.

 Some printers can also act as copying machines and scanners, valuable add-ons that come in handy whether you’re working from home or just need to create an extra copy of vital paperwork.
-Whether you’re going for no-frills or want all the bells and whistles, you’ll find something that suits your needs among one of the four options below.
+Whether you’re going for no-frills or want all the bells and whistles, you’ll find something that suits your needs among one of the three options below.

 1. Brother All-in-One Printer